adrisec/staff-tester/README.md

 If you want to add any attachment to simulate an attack by an infected file.
 You can also change the showing name of the attachment in the main panel.

 ### Customizing mails
 To create a customized mail, you can use the new feature added.
+Now you can create customized mails for each target in the list by adding specific parameters as name or surname or any link (maybe to a PHP file hosted to know wich ones has clicked on it?)

 You can specify on the HTML template parameters by introducing them between brackets as at this example:
 ```html
 	<html>
   		<head></head>